 (ii) at least in one of ISO/B2 –ISO/B3 size envelope as described in Annex 17, Appendix 2 of regulation No. 16.

 When conducting this assessment, the non-integral Enhanced Child Restraint System shall be adjusted to accommodate children of 135 cm stature (height, depth and width dimensions as defined in Annex 18) or to the largest size of its declared stature range if the upper limit is below 135 cm.

-If the Non-integral Enhanced Child Restraint System is capable of being adjusted to different positions of seat surface inclination, the fitting assessment shall be done in at least one position.
+The Non-integral Enhanced Child Restraint System shall fit within the booster seat fixture in all angles of inclination of the fixture (90o-110o).
+The ECRS may be adjusted between inclination angles or positions to fit within the different booster seat fixture angles.

 If other positions of inclination are outside the limits of the applicable size envelope, the user manual shall indicate that the child restraint may not fit in all approved vehicles when used in one of these positions.
 If the Non-integral Enhanced Child Restraint System has a declared stature range above 135 cm, and if it is necessary to adjust the child restraint outside the limits of the applicable size envelope for such adjustments (height, depth and width dimensions), the user manual shall indicate that the child restraint may not fit in all approved vehicles when used in one of these position